About 2,000 people attended an interfaith rally Sunday night

 Ferguson October, the group that helped organize the protests, took issue with Dotson’s tweets, saying they only made matters worse.

 “Today protestors in St. Louis showed the best of our democracy and the St. Louis police demonstrated the worst of their out-of-control law enforcement agency.
 The police brutalized peaceful people protesting their brutality,” the statement said.
 “With batons and chemical agents they attacked people peacefully sitting on the ground and the reporters who were there with them.”

-At St. Louis University, about 1,000 protesters gathered on campus, using the hashtag #OccupySLU to convince people and businesses to donate supplies or join an all-night sit-in.
-Early Monday morning, about 80 protesters remained on campus, KMOV reported.
+At St. Louis University, roughly 2 miles from the Shaw neighborhood where Myers was shot, about 1,000 protesters gathered on campus, using the hashtag #OccupySLU to convince people and businesses to donate supplies or join an all-night sit-in.
+As of 5:30 a.m., about 80 protesters remained on campus, CNN affiliate KMOV reported.

 “The goal was to occupy SLU and to kind of wake up the campus.
 I think there’s a sense in the community that SLU is kinda shut off from what happens outside of SLU.
 But this latest incident was six blocks from SLU, so it does affect us,” freshman David Gramling told the station.